Comet-AI/Comet.Box/README.md

 * Train your model over customer data very easily.
 ```

-### **Who can use the CoinShift Imaging Box?**
+### **Who can use the Comet Box?**

-🚩 CoinShift Imaging Box templates are meant for those people who have intermediate knowledge of Object Detection, Segementation models, and Algorithms.
+🚩 Comet Box templates are meant for those people who have intermediate knowledge of Object Detection, Segementation models, and Algorithms.

-🚩 CoinShift only provides you a basic template to kick start your initial part on any Detection, Segementation, Gans, NLP project or task.
+🚩 Comet only provides you a basic template to kick start your initial part on any Detection, Segementation, Gans, NLP project or task.
 You would still need to add some custom cfg and other files according to your datasets or corpus.

 ## Important Elements